Laura Thorp

 2

 Specifically, do students who require additional academic support, benefit from formative assessment as a teaching tool in similar ways to their peers.
-We investigated the use of FA paired with feedback as an instructional tool in Neuroanatomy, a course where students are known to enter with anxiety about performance and where students may struggle to the rigors of the content.
+We investigated the use of FA paired with feedback as an instructional tool in Neuroanatomy, a course where students are known to enter with anxiety about performance and where students may struggle with the rigors of the content.
 We examined the relationship between FA and summative assessment performance as well as what factors motivate students to use FA and how a growth or fixed mindset affects this motivation.

 Project Information